mirkobrombin/foundation-lang/examples/language-tour/README.md

 # Foundation Language Tour

 `main.fdn` is the executable reference for the current language subset.
 It is part of the compiler test suite and must change with the language.
+Its unused C import and callable C export keep ABI syntax in the tour without requiring a native object to run it.

 Build the compiler, then run the tour: